 Now we are almost a quarter of the way through 2019, and B2B and B2C businesses are in fact integrating AI and machine learning through complex systems, advanced analytics, and cognitive computing.
 Many service providers are already including AI components and cognitive computing into their turnkey solutions, helping businesses make faster and more accurate decisions in marketing.
 Modern marketers are quickly coming to depend on artificial intelligence to conduct daily tasks such as content creation and creating search engine-optimized headlines.
 AI is also becoming an important part of website redesign services by becoming a part of voice and comment activated chatbots that give the customers a feeling that they are being attended to personally by the brand.
 AI opens the doors to incredible deep learning capabilities and data analytics tools, giving marketers the advanced, real-time information they need to perfect their efforts.

 Many companies are using AI beyond marketing, to fuel innovations and drive their industries forward.
-For example, CureMetrix, one of the startups to watch in 2017, is using artificial intelligence algorithms to help hospitals care for their patients.
+For example, CureMetrix, one of the startups, is using artificial intelligence algorithms to help hospitals care for their patients.
 CureMetrix has optimized data gathering and analytics using AI, allowing doctors to make more accurate diagnoses and increase patient survival rates.
 This is just one of the many ways businesses are utilizing AI to enhance the modern world – proving that AI truly is driving an insight revolution.

 Benefit from Machine-Driven Deep Learning